 - the surveys must either have module numbers 1 to 5 or module numbers 6 to 10;

-- the surveys must have the same river name, reach name, subreach name, and project code fields.
+- the surveys must have the same river name, reach name, subreach name, and correlation code fields.

 How River Condition is Calculated

 When you enter five MoRPh surveys and a matching River Type survey, Cartographer automatically generates a marker on the River Condition map containing outputs for Biodiversity Metric 2.0.
 It uses data from the MoRPh5 map, which is correlated with data from the River Type map using the following rules:

 - the MoRPh5 and River Type surveys must refer to locations within 50km of each other;

 - the surveys must have the same correlation code fields.